Target Buffer Strategies

 If the reference asset appreciates more than the cap level:

-The buffer strategy seeks to provide a total return that equals the predetermined cap level.
+The target buffer strategy seeks to provide an outcome aligned with the predetermined cap level.

 Upside Participation